marioestradarosa/loopback-next/docs/site/HasMany-relation.md

 ```

 In LoopBack 3, the REST APIs for relations were exposed using static methods
-with the name following the pattern `__{methodName}__{relationName}__`, for
+with the name following the pattern `__{methodName}__{relationName}__` (for e.g.
-example `Customer.__find__orders`.
-We recommend to create a new controller for
+`Customer.__find__orders`).
+We recommend to create a new controller for each
-each relation in LoopBack 4 for two reasons.
-First, it keeps controller classes
+relation in LoopBack 4.
+First, it keeps controller classes smaller.
+Second, it
-smaller.
-Second, it creates a logical separation of ordinary repositories and
+creates a logical separation of ordinary repositories and relational
-relational repositories and thus the controllers which use them.
-Therefore, as
+repositories and thus the controllers which use them.
+Therefore, as shown above,
-shown above, don't add order-related methods to `CustomerController`, but
+don't add order-related methods to `CustomerController`, but instead create a
-instead create a new `CustomerOrdersController` class for them.
+new `CustomerOrdersController` class for them.

 {% include note.html content="
 The type of `orderData` above will possibly change to `Partial<Order>` to exclude